PierceCCH/IR_demo_ui/README.md

     - Creates document within the collection.
     - **Parameters**:
         - **collection_name**: Name of the collection
         - **documents**: Dictionary containing all the fields and its value for the document to be created.
 For bulk uploading, consolidate documents in a list before passing it as documents.
+For Weaviate, include field `vector` to upload embeddings.
+Supported data type for `vector` includes `numpy.ndarray`, `torch.Tensor` and `List`.
         - **id_field** (ElasticSearch): Specify the field from the documents to use as the internal id value.
 If no field is indicated, then ElasticSearch's generated id will be used instead.

 - ```delete_document(collection_name: str, doc_id: str)```